Celebrity makeup artists recommend their favorite long-lasting lipsticks

 Buxom Va-Va Plump Shiny Liquid Lipstick ($20; sephora.com)

 "Takes long-wear liquid lipstick into glossy realms; it's non-drying and super pigmented," says Jeung.
-You'll feel a slight cooling sensation with this lipstick because it has a lip-plumping effect, along with boasting hyaluronic acid and peptides which can help fill in the lines of your lips.
+You'll feel a slight cooling sensation with this lipstick because it has a lip-plumping effect, along with boasting hyaluronic acid and peptides, which can help fill in the lines of your lips.

 _______________________________________________________________________________